stencillogic/Start-with-Rust-fast/README.md

 *Never type*

-Type never is a type that can be used for functions that never return, or for infinite loops.
+Type _Never_ is a type that can be used for functions that never return, or for infinite loops.
 The type is denoted `!`.

 Example: